Overview

 Figure 10: Main drivers of the energy consumption variation in transport

-Source: ODYSSEESupport to public transport including investments in railway infrastructure and trains and enhancing timetables represents a very important policy package targeting to overturn negative trend in public transport in the last decade and increase its use.
-NECP focuses on rail infrastructure for rail freight and passenger transport.
-The largest benefits on energy efficiency are expected from increased energy efficiency of vehicles, especially passenger cars, through technological improvement of vehicles with internal combustion engines and penetration of new technologies especially electric vehicles.
-This is supported by car taxation based on CO2 emissions, subsidies for electric and hybrid vehicles, subsidies for charging infrastructure, EU regulation on specific CO2 emission of cars and light duty vehicles.
+Source: ODYSSEESupport to public transport including investments in railway infrastructure and trains and improvement of public transport management represents a very important policy package targeting to overturn negative trend in public transport and increase its use.
+NECP focuses on rail infrastructure for rail freight and passenger transport, to improve position of rail transport compared to road.
+The largest benefits on energy efficiency are expected from increased energy efficiency of vehicles, through technological improvement of vehicles with internal combustion engines and penetration of new technologies especially electric vehicles.
+This is supported by car taxation based on CO2 emissions, subsidies for vehicles without emissions, subsidies for charging infrastructure, EU regulation on specific CO2 emission of vehicles.
+Support for active mobility (walking and cycling) is also included in the measures in the transport sector.

 Table 3: Sample of policies and measures implemented in the transport sector